Blog Image

 For Business Users

-If you're not technical but want to understand MCP's impact:
+If you are not technical but want to understand MCP's impact:

 For Developers